happypeter/edocs/soho.md

 - shower
   - a high presser hand sparyer to clean corners
   - black color
+- vanity
+  - build a brick wall to hide the pipe and hold screws
+  - JD.com '卫达斯浴室柜‘

 ## DIY Tricks
 - how to fix the walls